hildaylchung/workout-logger-app/README.md

 This package is used for sorting imports so that imports are organized and neat Run by `flutter pub run import_sorter:main`

+## Testing
+Tests are added in `/test` directory which includes unit testing and some widget testing

+### Unit testing
+- Printing date format print string
+- Display of a set of exercise

+### Widget Tests
+- Test if screen are load correctly, with or without history data
+- Test the flow of creating a new workout, with or without completed set
+- Test the flow of removing a workout history

 ## Future improvements
 - Connect to a api for data